Kw-logo-smaller

 The Chinese New Year is the most important of traditional Chinese holidays and is celebrated in a big way with food, fun and family!

-This year the first day of the lunar calendar falls on February 10th, 2013 and will be celebrated in China and many other countries with significant Chinese populations, and in Chinatowns in major cities all over the world.
+This year the first day of the lunar calendar falls on Friday, February 12th, 2021 and will be celebrated in China and many other countries with significant Chinese populations, and in Chinatowns in major cities all over the world.
+2021 is the Year of the Ox.

 Customs include giving gifts and money, decorating windows and doorways with red and other symbols of good luck, prosperity, health and long life.
 On the Eve of Chinese New Year families gather together for a feast and end the night with firecrackers.